silentoverride/bmad-docugen/docs/brief.md

 4. Define QA regression plan covering document fidelity and data alignment scenarios.

 ### PM Handoff
-This Project Brief provides the full context for Financial Document Generator.
+This Project Brief provides the full context for DocuGen.
 Please start in 'PRD Generation Mode', review the brief thoroughly to work with the user to create the PRD section by section as the template indicates, asking for any necessary clarification or suggesting improvements.